ARTbio/springday/docs/uploads.md

 ### Importing data via the `EBI SRA ENA SRA`

-The sample `GSM461178/SRR031716` is also a paired-end sequencing.
+Finally there is a tool to specifically fetch fastq sequence file from the EBI SRA to Galaxy

+The sample `GSM461178/SRR031716` was sequenced using a `paired-end` strategy (both ends of fragments in the library are sequenced, giving rise to 2 read files, a forward read fastq file and a reverse read fastq file).

-This time, we are going to download the two corresponding fastq.gz files directly from the EBI SRA using the tool `EBI SRA ENA SRA` in the `Get data` tool submenu.
+We are going to download the fastq.gz files directly from the EBI SRA using the tool `EBI SRA ENA SRA` in the `Get data` tool submenu.
 ----
  ![](images/tool_small.png)